 It also serves an SEO purpose.
 Search engine crawlers won’t index content that’s stuck behind a form.
 But by making the initial portion of the asset available, it allows the content to show up in search results.

-Why the mid-gating option is now more feasible
+Why mid-gating content is now more feasible

 Marketers can utilize a mid-gate option more successfully now than ever due to modern digital platforms that are more adaptable and designed with better engagement in mind.